prabhath-kj/ms-assignment/README.md

 - **Responsive Design**: The application is fully responsive, designed to work on mobile, tablet, and desktop devices.
 - **Optimized Images**: **sharp** is used for processing and optimizing images to provide a faster, smoother user experience.
 - **Icons**: React Icons are used for adding various icons to the user interface.
-- **Next.js Features**: The project takes advantage of Next.js features like static generation, image optimization, and API routes.
+- **Next.js Features**: The project takes advantage of Next.js features like static generation, image optimization.

 ## Setup Instructions